Are Keyloggers Legal? What Users Should Know

 Are Keyloggers Legal?
-Top 10 Questions
+Compliance Questions

 Do you still have questions about keyloggers and their legality?
 The Spyrix team picks up top 10 questions about keylogger software legitimacy and gives trusted answers to them.